MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ## Step 5: Send a notification

 Sending a notification is identical to UWP apps, except that you will use the **DesktopNotificationManagerCompat** class to create a **ToastNotifier**.
-The compat library automatically handles the difference between MSIX/sparse package and classic Win32 so you do not have to fork your code.
-For classic Win32, the compat library caches your AUMID you provided when calling **RegisterAumidAndComServer** so that you don't need to worry about when to provide or not provide the AUMID.
+The compat library automatically handles the difference between MSIX/sparse package and classic desktop so you do not have to fork your code.
+For classic desktop, the compat library caches your AUMID you provided when calling **RegisterAumidAndComServer** so that you don't need to worry about when to provide or not provide the AUMID.

 > [!NOTE]
 > Install the [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) so that you can construct notifications using C# as seen below, instead of using raw XML.